jasonbarry/snipes/Readme.md

   - Admin view can only view one page at a time
   - Cursor positions have some issues with scrolling and fluid widths
-  - No gui response for click event on admin side
+  - Too many scrollbars on admin iframe
-  - No touchscreen support

 ## Planned Features